featherbear/tutoring-unsw-24t1-cs6843/.slidesData/content/week2.md

 ---

-# How2Burp
+## How2Burp

 * HTTP History
 * Repeater
 * Interceptor
 * Extensions

-* TURN OFF INTERCEPT LOL
+> Pages not loading?
+> Turn off intercept

 ---

-# Source code vs DOM
+## Source code vs DOM

 * Source code - The actual server response
-* DOM - Browser makes assumptions + hydrates components
+* DOM - Browser assumes the content

+&nbsp;

-You should look at both?
-When is one preferred over the other?
+Should we look at both?

+> When is one preferred over the other?

 {{% note %}}
 Good to mention that malformed HTML will be re-interpreted by the browser.
 Try show a `<div><b><i>something</b></div>` with a missing closing `</i>` tag and see how the DOM throws the `</i>` everywhere
 {{% /note %}}

 ---

+## AuthN vs AuthZ

+* AuthN - Who am I?
+* AuthZ - What can I do?

+---

+## Server, this is me!

-Sessions
+* Sessions
-Cookies
+* Cookies
 * JWT
   * <s>I should store my password in my JWT</s>
     * Claims are public (if you have the token)